awsdocs/amazon-s3-userguide/doc_source/MultiRegionAccessPointPermissions.md

 **Important**
 Delegating access control for a bucket to a Multi\-Region Access Point policy doesn't change the bucket's behavior when the bucket is accessed directly through its bucket name or Amazon Resource Name \(ARN\)\.
 All operations made directly against the bucket will continue to work as before\.
 Restrictions that you include in a Multi\-Region Access Point policy apply only to requests made through that Multi\-Region Access Point\.

-**Example 1 – Delegating access to specific Multi\-Region Access Points in your bucket policy**
+**Example 1 – Delegating access to specific Multi\-Region Access Points in your bucket policy \(for the same account or cross\-account\)**
-The following example bucket policy allows full access to specific Multi\-Region Access Points\.
-This means that all access to this bucket is controlled by the policies that are attached to the Multi\-Region Access Points\.
+The following example bucket policy grants full bucket access to a specific Multi\-Region Access Point\.
+This means that all access to this bucket is controlled by the policies that are attached to the Multi\-Region Access Point\.
 We recommend configuring your buckets this way for all use cases that don't require direct access to the bucket\.
+You can use this bucket policy structure for Multi\-Region Access Points in either the same account or in another account\.

 ```
 {